 Why does TBHI offer so many hours of training?

-Our training is offered both 100% online and in-person.
+TBHI’s professional training is offered both 100% online and in-person.
 TBHI’s online coursework gives you access 24/7.
 You will receive a rich, multimedia platform to enhance your enjoyment and learning retention.
-If you’d like in-person training, please submit a speaking request here.
-To see Dr. Maheu’s speaking schedule, scroll to the bottom of this page.

 The last option for getting your questions answered involves direct consultation with one of our Staff.
 Telebehavioral health consultation

-While it is not mandatory that you earn CE hours to take our training, many professionals are required to have CE hours for their licensure.
-The Telebehavioral Health Institute can provide CEs in many cases.
-We have been formally approved by many groups, but if you are not sure whether your licensing board will accept our training, please send them an email through your Licensing Board’s website (all boards are accessible online), and show them this page.
+While it is not mandatory that you earn CE or CME hours to take our training, many professionals are required to have CE or CME hours for their licensure.
+The Telebehavioral Health Institute can provide CEs or CMEs in many cases.
+We have been formally approved by several groups, but if you are not sure whether your licensing board will accept our training, please send them an email through your Licensing Board’s website (all boards are accessible online), and show them this page.

 We’ve got you covered.
 All of our webinars are recorded and available for your convenience for up to 6 months from your date of purchase.
 You may review the recording through the TBHI Training Center.
 Please note, it may take up to 3 days after an event for us to update the course with the webinar recording.